-\ Not a member
+Not a member

-1 MI Patel stepped down as chair and non-executive director and the board appointed Elias Masilela as chair with effect from 23 April 2024.
+1 MI Patel stepped down as chair and non-executive director and the board appointed E Masilela as chair with effect from 23 April 2024.
+Accordingly, MI Patel was only eligible to attend 1 of the 7 board meetings and none of the risk and nomination committee meetings held during the reporting period.